 TRE offers consumers the ability to dispute their Return Activity Report and facilitate a dialogue between the consumer and retailer to reach a proper resolution.
 With this process, TRE acts as an advocate, on behalf of the consumer, to ensure the consumer’s request to the retailer is met and resolved within a timely manner, typically within 30 days.

-If a consumer identifies any inaccuracy in his or her information, or if a consumer needs to change information in TRE’s files, the consumer should notify TRE in writing at The Retail Equation, P.O.
-Box 51373, Irvine, CA 92619-1373 USA so that we may investigate and update our records as needed.
+If a consumer identifies any inaccuracy in his or her information, or if a consumer needs to change information in TRE’s files, the consumer should notify The Retail Equation at the address shown in the consumer’s Return Activity Report so that we may investigate and update our records as needed.
 Please reference the transaction numbers for any returns that you wish to dispute.

 Please see the most recent version of the “Consumer Returns in the Retail Industry” report.